System64fumo/sysbar/README.md

   -V	Be more verbose
   -v	Prints version info
 ```

+# config.hpp
+sysbar offers some features you can enable/disable via config.hpp<br>
+By default all features are enabled, However if you wish to disable something,<br>
+You can do so by deleting the line that contains `#define FEATURE_NAME`<br>

 # Theming
 sysbar uses your gtk4 theme by default, However it can be also load custom css,<br>